 - The opportunity for students to receive hands-on training (while supervised) in our on-campus beauty clinic where they will be able to provide services to the public who may be charged for the services rendered by students.

-As licensure is required for employment by the State of Michigan, Dorsey School of Beauty will pay the cost one time for graduates of this program to challenge the state licensure exam, contingent upon the graduate meeting Dorsey School of Beauty’s exam preparation requirements.
+- As licensure is required for employment by the State of Michigan, Dorsey College will pay the cost one time for graduates of this program to challenge the state licensure exam, contingent upon the graduate meeting Dorsey College’s exam preparation requirements.
+Dorsey College has determined that its Esthetician program curriculum is sufficient to fulfill educational requirements for licensure in the State of Michigan only.
+No educational determinations have been made for any other state, district or US territory in regards to licensure requirements.

 Additional Program Information

-To learn more about the Esthetician program at Dorsey School of Beauty, contact us.
+To learn more about the Esthetician program at Dorsey College, contact us.

 What is the total cost of the Esthetician program?

-The tuition and fees for a student to complete Dorsey School of Beauty’s 440-hour Esthetician program currently totals $4,500.
-The tuition cost includes books and supplies (as published in the school catalog), but the total tuition may change based on a student’s decision to change career programs, extend training, withdraw, or interrupt training for any reason.
-To calculate the total cost of education, including indirect costs of room and board, personal expenses, transportation costs and loan fees associated with the cost of attendance, go to the Dorsey Schools Cost of Attendance page.
+Tuition and fees for a student to complete the Esthetician program can be found by visiting our Student Consumer Information page.
+To calculate the total cost of education, including indirect costs of room and board, personal expenses, transportation costs and loan fees associated with the cost of attendance, go to the Dorsey College Cost of Attendance page.

 The tuition for the Esthetician program includes the necessary textbooks along with an Esthetician Student Kit.
 The student kit includes various items used in the industry.
-Dorsey School of Beauty will furnish all necessary materials and supplies to senior students who perform work on patrons.
-All equipment, materials, and supplies not included in the student kit are the property of Dorsey School of Beauty.
+Dorsey College will furnish all necessary materials and supplies to senior students who perform work on patrons.
+All equipment, materials, and supplies not included in the student kit are the property of Dorsey College.

 Esthetician / Skincare Specialist Career Information